coderefinery/2024-03-12-workshop/content/communication/announcement-long.md

 +++
-title = "Workshop announcement example (longer version)" [extra] subject = "CodeRefinery Workshop announcement"
+title = "Workshop announcement example (longer version)" [extra] subject = "CodeRefinery workshop announcement"
 +++

 Are you writing code and managing data for your research?
 Do you feel like